-- (1) to explain the flood risk categories adopted by Council's Floodplain Risk Management Plan(s). - (2) to recognise the 1 in 100 year ARI design flood for appropriate flood planning development controls. - (3) explain the probability of the various design flood events occurring.
+- (a) to explain the flood risk categories adopted by Council's Floodplain Risk Management Plan(s). - (b) to recognise the 1 in 100 year ARI design flood for appropriate flood planning development controls. - (c) explain the probability of the various design flood events occurring.